The BBFC have just passed much hyped The Human Centipede, 18 uncut. The certificate is for DVD rather than a cinema release though.

 David Cooke, Director of the BBFC said:

 While we continue to see a decline in traditional submissions we are looking to an online future.
-Considering that BBFC.online is a voluntary scheme, we have chalked up an impressive membership list, reflecting the importance
+Considering that BBFC.online is a voluntary scheme, we have chalked up an impressive membership list, reflecting the

-classifications through this scheme as the best way of signalling to consumers, and in particular parents, the nature of the video-on-demand content being offered and its suitability for different age groups.
+of BBFC classifications through this scheme as the best way of signalling to consumers, and in particular parents, the nature of the video-on-demand content being offered and its suitability for different age groups.